cadergator10/opencomputer-security-system/README.md

    Accelerated door setup program to put on a tablet.
 This helps accelerate multi-door setup time, as it is portable compared to moving back and forth between the pc and the door.
 Also, if your tablet has an analyzer with it, you can scan the blocks with the tablet instead of just entering the uuid manually (in beta)

+   Security API so you can make your own programs that sync with the security system! ex. swipe a card and check its permissions, and if true, perform a function.

 If you have any questions, don't hesitate to ask!

 <a href="https://www.youtube.com/watch?v=Ww2zGUjsZXo&list=PLJjS9EiCaZUUc1ZqsKekK1_S46aFl-682">Tutorial playlist here</a>